-I am pleased to say that 2 months into the year I’ve achieved goals 1 & 8, as mentioned in my Cross Fit post here!
-Goals 4 and 7 are underway – I am booked onto my ER Course for July, I’ve booked 2 holidays to places I’ve not been before exploring most of France across both trips, as well as having just got back from Dublin, Ireland on a Hen Party!
-Goal 2 is my Rough Runner which is next month – fingers crossed.
+I am pleased to say that 2 months into the year I’ve achieved 2 goals, as mentioned in my Cross Fit post here!
+2 further are underway – I am booked onto my ER Course for July, I’ve booked 2 holidays to places I’ve not been before exploring France across both trips, as well as having just got back from Dublin, Ireland on a Hen Party!
+Another is my Rough Runner which is next month – fingers crossed.

-As for goal 3, I am in the process of house viewings and hard core savings so this will hopefully come in time.
-Finally, goals 5, 6, 9 and 10 (see below) these are all on-going things that I would like to increase throughout the year and hopefully keep up into 2018.
+As for the others, I am in the process of house viewings and savings.
+Finally, (see below) these are all on-going things that I would like to increase throughout the year and hopefully keep up into 2018.

 Spend more time with family and friends; I like to think I spend a lot of time already with my loved ones but you can always spend more, it’s the most important thing to me.